Because it

 don’t let yourself be scared off.
 The “bacteria soup” of tasty kefir is still excellent and beneficial for

 you – as it is for everyone.
 You just need to start with an ounce or two a day then work upwards.
-For an article on

 How to Test If You Have a Yeast Infection or Not